franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-Adjust the keys to your liking; in the order of 'modifierSnap2Keys' windows are positioned as follows:
+Adjust the keys to your liking; in the order of the entries in 'modifierSnap2Keys', windows are positioned as follows:
 - 1: left half of screen (4)
 - 2: right half of screen (5)
 - 3: top left quarter of screen (6)